zacharee/SamloaderKotlin/README.md

 These errors are on Samsung's end.
 If you can, try using a different region/CSC.

 ## Bifrost is returning error 403 when checking for updates
 These errors are on Samsung's end.
 Samsung may no longer be serving firmware for your device or may not have started serving firmware yet.
-Try a different region/CSC if possible.
+Try a different region/CSC if possible and check to make sure your model number is correct.

+## Bifrost opens to a blank screen on Windows
+On certain GPUs, Jetpack Compose/Skia has trouble rendering.
+Try running the program as an administrator.

+If you have switchable graphics, try using a different GPU.

 ## Download speeds are slow
 Samsung's servers sometimes throttle downloads to about 3MiB/s.
 For older devices, you may see even slower speeds.
 Different regions/CSCs may have faster downloads.